200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 Power 1250 HP and at T 72B3 1130l.s.

-It's not just power that matters.
-The throttle response of a gas turbine engine and the handling just cannot be compared.
-There is a video on the Internet where the T-80 neatly "rolls" a nail into a tree.
+It's not just the power that plays a role here.
+The throttle response of the gas turbine engine and the handling are simply incomparable.
+There's a video on the Internet where the T-80 carefully "rolls" a nail into a tree.

 Quote: loki565